stingray127/orochi-superlite/README.md

 I removed the Inner Skeleton of the mouse and replaced all its functions with various 3D printed parts.

 This image shows the correct orientation for printing each part.
+Add supports as you see fit.

 ![](img/print_orientation.png)